-Keywords: Markov modulated fluid arrival processes, expectation-maximization method, parameter estimation.
+Keywords: Markov modulated fluid arrival processes, expectationmaximization method, parameter estimation.

-1. Introduction
+1 Introduction

 Markovian queueing systems with discrete customers are widely used in stochastic modeling.
-Markovian Arrival Processes (MAPs, [1]), that are able to characterize a wide class of point processes, play important role in these systems.
+Markovian Arrival Process (MAP, [11]), that are able to characterize a wide class of point processes, play an important role in these systems.
 The properties of MAPs have been studied exhaustively, using queueing models involving MAPs nowadays has become common, queueing networks with MAP traffic have also been investigated.
 Several methods exist to create a MAP approximating real, empirical data.
-Some of them aim to match statistical quantities like marginal moments, joint moments, auto-correlation, etc. [2, 3].
-An other approach to create MAPs from measurement data is based on likelihood maximization, which is often performed by Expectation-Maximization
+Some of them aim to match statistical quantities like marginal moments, joint moments, auto-correlation, etc. [9, 15] An other approach to create MAPs from measurement data is based on likelihood maximization, which is often performed by Expectation-Maximization (EM) [12].
+Several EM-based fitting methods have been published for MAPs, based on randomization [5], based on special structures [14, 7], methods that support batch arrivals [4] and those that are able to work with group data [13].